hankbao/libreboot/docs/hcl/gm45_remove_me.md

 ### GBE region: change MAC address {#gbe_region_changemacaddress}

-According to the datasheet, it\'s supposed to add up to 0xBABA but can actually be others on the X200.
+According to the datasheet, it's supposed to add up to 0xBABA but can actually be others on the X200.
 <https://communities.intel.com/community/wired/blog/2010/10/14/how-to-basic-eeprom-checksums>

-*\"One of those engineers loves classic rock music, so they selected 0xBABA\"*
+*"One of those engineers loves classic rock music, so they selected 0xBABA"*

-In honour of the song *Baba O\'Reilly* by *The Who* apparently.
-We\'re not making this stuff up\...
+In honour of the song *Baba O'Reilly* by *The Who* apparently.
+We're not making this stuff up\...

 0x3ABA, 0x34BA, 0x40BA and more have been observed in the main Gbe